ACL Rehabilitation Old Jamestown, MO

 • Maintaining advanced strengthening and explosive exercises.

-• Complete involvement in sport-specific training.
+• Full participation in sport-specific training.

-• Sustained proprioceptive and balance activities.
+• Continuous proprioception and balance exercises.

 • Periodic visits to your Old Jamestown, MO physical therapist to review progress and modify the program.